lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 Please refer to [Lighthouse's documentation](https://lighthouse-book.sigmaprime.io/validator-import-launchpad.html) about how to import your validator accounts into Lighthouse or follow the instructions below.

-1. Please follow [Lighthouse's documentation](https://lighthouse-book.sigmaprime.io/installation-binaries.html) to download Lighthouse pre-built binary.
+1. Please follow [Lighthouse's documentation](https://lighthouse-book.sigmaprime.io/installation-binaries.html) to download the pre-built binary.

 2. Execute the binary with `--directory=<path/to/validator-keys>` (Remember to replace it with the directory you place the keys).
 We use `$HOME/eth2.0-deposit-cli/validator_keys` as the example path to the validator keys and `/data/lighthouse/validator-client-1` for the data directory of the validator client.